cognizance-amrita/CognizancePT/source/_posts/Task-7.md

 <b><span style="color: #FF6363; font-size: 1.2rem;">TASK</span></b>

 Read the instructions given in the OverTheWire website properly and then find whatever is needed to proceed to next levels.
 You have to complete upto <b>level 15</b>.
-Submit us a document of the passwords you found along with the screenshots of the passwords.
+Submit us a <b>PROPER PDF</b> document of the passwords you found along with the screenshots of the passwords.

 <br>